Arbuzov/mcp-helm/charts/claude-code-api/README.md

 ### Providing the Claude OAuth token and admin password

 The service requires both an admin password for the management UI and a Claude OAuth token used to generate client API keys.
 Provide these values via `auth.*` settings.
 By default the chart creates a secret named `<release>-auth` and writes the supplied credentials into it.
 To reuse an existing secret, set `auth.secret.create=false` and configure `auth.adminPassword.existingSecret` and `auth.claudeOAuthToken.existingSecret` with the appropriate keys.

+When the chart manages the secret, `auth.adminPassword.value` (or `valueBase64`) **must** be set to a non-empty value; the template rendering fails otherwise.
+If you point to existing secrets, you must also set `auth.adminPassword.existingSecretKey` and `auth.claudeOAuthToken.existingSecretKey` so the chart reads the correct keys.

 When setting `*.value`, supply the **plaintext** credential; the chart encodes it before writing to the Kubernetes Secret.
 To supply a pre-encoded value, use the corresponding `*.valueBase64` setting instead.